Go back to Blogs

 You may also want a family court lawyer and an arbitrator or neutral third-party on your team.

-Talking Parents is a co-parenting communication service that helps over a hundred thousand user every day through its free web application and premium mobile app.
-Talking Parents also has a searchable directory of lawyers who can help you contact law firms in your area.
+Talking Parents is a co-parenting communication service that helps over a hundred thousand users every day through its free web application and premium mobile app.

 Mediate.com and AAA Mediation.org are search directories of mediators to help parents find and contact appropriate mediators in their areas for their specific cases.